KxSystems/ml/README.md

 - Hyperparameter Tuning
 - Report generation and model persistence

-Each of these steps is outlined in depth within the documentation for this platform [here](...
-INSERT THE DOCUMENTATION_LINK ...).
+Each of these steps is outlined in depth within the documentation for this platform [here](https://code.kx.com/q/ml/automl/).
 This allows users to understand the processes by which decisions are being made and the transformations which their data undergo during the production of the output models.

 At present the machine learning frameworks supported for this are based on:

 1. One-to-one feature to target non time-series
 2. FRESH based feature extraction and model production

-The problems which can be solved by this platform will be expanded over time as will the available functionality.
+The problems which can be solved by this framework will be expanded over time as will the available functionality.

 ## Requirements